 "That’s why I went through with the case,” says Kristine.
 “The extra money gives us a bit of dignity.
 We can hold our heads up now.”

-Kristine is one of three finalists in the Kiwibank New Zealander of the Year Awards, to be announced on February 22 (see nzawards.org).
-She only agreed to be nominated for the awards because one of her sons persuaded her, and was astonished to become a finalist.
+Kristine was one of three finalists for the main award as Kiwibank New Zealander of the Year 2018 alongside Mike King and Dr Souxsie Wiles.
+Amazingly she only agreed to be nominated for the awards in the first place because one of her sons persuaded her, she was astonished to become a finalist.

 “I don’t like fuss and carry-on, but this award isn’t just about me.
 It’s about everyone in the E tũ union.
 It’s not just my story; it’s everybody’s story,” she says.